Ena222/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+# title: Welcome to my first Github page
+### This page tests out learnings from Github skills.
 ---